 The Current Interface Status widget shows the status of all interfaces on the appliance, enabled or unused.
-On a Firepower Management Center, you can display the management (eth0, eth1, and so on) interfaces.
-On a managed device, you can choose to show only sensing (slp1 and so on) interfaces or both management and sensing interfaces.
+On the management center, you can display the management (eth0, eth1, and so on) interfaces.
+On a managed device, you can choose to show only sensing (s1p1 and so on) interfaces or both management and sensing interfaces.
 Interfaces are grouped by type: management, inline, passive, switched, routed, and unused.